Banana Nut Muffins

 Instructions

-• In a large bowl, whisk together the banana, oil, butter, white sugar, brown sugar, eggs, milk (or sour cream), vanilla and bananas.
+• In a large bowl, whisk together the banana, oil, butter, white sugar, brown sugar, eggs, milk (or sour cream), vanilla, and bananas.

-• In a medium bowl, whisk together the flour, baking powder, baking soda, cinnamon and salt.
+• In a medium bowl, whisk together the flour, baking powder, baking soda, cinnamon, and salt.
 Set aside.

 NOTES

-• *You can do either or, or ½ cup milk + ¼ cup sour cream, or ½ cup sour cream + ¼ cup milk.
+*You can use either one, or combine ½ cup milk with ¼ cup sour cream, or ½ cup sour cream with ¼ cup milk.

 Nutrition

-Serving: 18serving | Calories: 242kcal | Carbohydrates: 32g | Protein: 4g | Fat: 12g | Saturated Fat: 5g | Cholesterol: 23mg | Sodium: 160mg | Potassium: 203mg | Fiber: 2g | Sugar: 14g | Vitamin A: 96IU | Vitamin C: 1mg | Calcium: 59mg | Iron: 1mg
+Serving: 18serving | Calories: 243kcal | Carbohydrates: 32g | Protein: 4g | Fat: 12g | Saturated Fat: 2g | Polyunsaturated Fat: 4g | Monounsaturated Fat: 5g | Trans Fat: 0.1g | Cholesterol: 23mg | Sodium: 219mg | Potassium: 140mg | Fiber: 2g | Sugar: 14g | Vitamin A: 96IU | Vitamin C: 1mg | Calcium: 71mg | Iron: 1mg

 Want more inspiration?